Stephanie D. Davis: District court service

 In December 2017, Davis was recommended to the Trump administration by Democratic U.S. Senators Debbie Stabenow and Gary Peters.
-On March 8, 2019, President Donald Trump announced his intent to nominate Davis to serve as a United States district judge for the United States District Court for the Eastern District of Michigan as part of a bipartisan package of nominees which included Michael S. Bogren.
+On March 8, 2019, President Donald Trump announced his intent to nominate Davis to serve as a United States district judge for the Eastern District of Michigan as part of a bipartisan package of nominees which included Michael S. Bogren.
 On March 11, 2019, President Trump nominated Davis to the seat vacated by Judge Gerald Ellis Rosen, who assumed senior status on October 26, 2016.
 On May 22, 2019, a hearing on her nomination was held before the Senate Judiciary Committee.
-On June 20, 2019, her nomination was reported out of committee by a voice vote.
+On June 20, 2019, her nomination was favorably reported by the Senate Judiciary Committee by a voice vote.
+On December 16, 2019, Majority Leader Mitch McConnell filed cloture on her nomination.
 On December 18, 2019, the United States Senate invoked cloture on her nomination by a 90–1 vote.
 On December 19, 2019, her nomination was confirmed by a voice vote.
 She received her judicial commission on December 31, 2019, and was sworn in later that same day.
-Her service was terminated on June 14, 2022 when she was elevated to the United States Court of Appeals for the Sixth Circuit.
+Her service was terminated on June 14, 2022, when she was elevated to the court of appeals.

 Court of appeals service

-On February 2, 2022, President Joe Biden nominated Davis to serve as a United States circuit judge of the United States Court of Appeals for the Sixth Circuit.
-President Biden nominated Davis to the seat to be vacated by Judge Helene White, who will assume senior status upon confirmation of a successor.
+On February 2, 2022, President Joe Biden nominated Davis to serve as a United States circuit judge for the Sixth Circuit.
+President Biden nominated Davis to the seat to be vacated by Judge Helene White, who announced her intent to assume senior status upon confirmation of a successor.
 On March 2, 2022, a hearing on her nomination was held before the Senate Judiciary Committee.
-On April 4, 2022, her nomination was reported out of committee by a 13–9 vote.
+On April 4, 2022, her nomination was favorably reported by the committee by a 13–9 vote.
+On May 17, 2022, Majority Leader Chuck Schumer filed cloture on her nomination.
 On May 19, 2022, the United States Senate invoked cloture on her nomination by a 48–36 vote.
 On May 24, 2022, her nomination was confirmed by a 49–43 vote.
 She received her judicial commission on June 14, 2022.
-She is the first African-American woman from Michigan to ever serve on the 6th Circuit.
+She is the first African-American woman from Michigan to serve on the Sixth Circuit.